In 1859, an artist painted 3 portraits in New Orleans, of a man, his wife and their daughter.

-The soon-to-be son-in-law Mr Newman took umbrage at this insult to his betrothed, and chased the artist down Camp Street, while chastising him with a leather whip (cowhide).
+The soon-to-be son-in-law Mr Newman took umbrage at this insult to his betrothed, and chased the artist down Camp Street, past the office of the Picayune, while chastising him with a leather whip (cowhide).
 The general opinion was that he should have used a cudgel for greater effect.

 The judge fined Mr Newman $5 for the whipping.

 The artist was Louis Adolph William Neuser, who emigrated from Germany to New Orleans in 1854.
 He developed a more respectful manner towards his clients, and continued as a portraitist until his death in 1902.